 If you have these symptoms, see your doctor.
-He will check your knee.
+They will check your knee.
 You may also need X-rays or an MRI to see more detail of the joint.

 Your plan will depend on your specific injury.
 Mild to moderate issues will often get better on their own.
 To speed the healing, you can:

 - Rest your knee.
 Take a few days off from intense activity.